-To be admitted into the BSc(Hons) in Mathematics programme, you must have a major in Mathematics including either MATHS 320 or MATHS 332 and at least B- in at least 90 points of courses at Stage III.
-These courses need not all be in Mathematics.
+To be admitted into the BSc(Hons) programme, you must have a major in Mathematics including either MATHS 320 or MATHS 332 and at least B in at least 90 points worth courses at Stage III.
+These courses need not all be in Mathematics or Applied Mathematics.